Radiative transfer: The Eddington approximation

 where $z$ is the normal direction to the slab-like medium.
 Note that expressing angular integrals in terms of $\mu$ simplifies things because $d\mu = -\sin\theta \, d\theta$ appears in the Jacobian of integrals in spherical coordinates.
+The Eddington approximation can be used to obtain the spectral radiance in a "plane-parallel" medium (one in which properties only vary in the perpendicular direction) with isotropic frequency-independent scattering.